 Bristol - Roslyn is a very small town located in the state of South Dakota.
 With a population of 1,594 people and just one neighborhood, Bristol - Roslyn is the 77th largest community in South Dakota.
-Bristol - Roslyn has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Bristol - Roslyn has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Because occupations involving physical labor dominate the local economy, Bristol - Roslyn is generally considered to be a blue-collar town.
 35.66% of the Bristol - Roslyn workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Bristol - Roslyn is a town of managers, sales and office workers, and professionals.
 There are especially a lot of people living in Bristol - Roslyn who work in management occupations (22.11%), office and administrative support (11.45%), and farm management occupations (7.76%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 16.33% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 16.33% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Bristol - Roslyn is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Bristol - Roslyn is a great place for families with children to consider.
+First of all, many other families with children live here, making Bristol - Roslyn a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Bristol - Roslyn has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Bristol - Roslyn’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-The percentage of adults in Bristol - Roslyn who are college-educated is close to the national average for all communities of 21.84%: 19.44% of the adults in Bristol - Roslyn have a bachelor's degree or advanced degree.
+In terms of college education, Bristol - Roslyn is nearly on par with the US average for all cities of 21.84%: 19.44% of adults 25 and older in Bristol - Roslyn have a bachelor's degree or advanced degree.

 The per capita income in Bristol - Roslyn in 2022 was $38,559, which is upper middle income relative to South Dakota and the nation.
 This equates to an annual income of $154,236 for a family of four.
 However, Bristol - Roslyn contains both very wealthy and poor people as well.